 - The safety and efficacy of omalizumab for the treatment of CIU was assessed in 2 placebo-controlled, multiple-dose clinical studies.
 Patients received omalizumab 75, 150, or 300 mg or placebo by SC injection every 4 weeks in addition to their baseline level of H1 antihistamine therapy for 24 or 12 weeks, followed by a 16-week washout observation period.
 In both studies, patients who received omalizumab 150 mg or 300 mg had greater decreases from baseline in weekly itch severity scores and weekly hive count scores than placebo at week 12.
-The 75 mg dose did not demonstrate consistent evidence of efficacy and is not approved for use (Kaplan et al 2013, Maurer et al 2013). - Another randomized, double-blind, placebo-controlled study evaluated omalizumab as add-on therapy for 24 weeks in patients with CIU who remained symptomatic despite H_1 antihistamine therapy.
-Similar to previous studies, patients treated with omalizumab had significantly greater reductions in weekly itch severity score from baseline to week 12 compared to placebo (p \leq 0.001) (Saini et al 2015). - A meta-analysis of randomized clinical trials evaluating omalizumab for the treatment of CIU was published in 2016.
+The 75 mg dose did not demonstrate consistent evidence of efficacy and is not approved for use (Kaplan et al 2013, Maurer et al 2013). - Another randomized, double-blind, placebo-controlled study evaluated omalizumab as add-on therapy for 24 weeks in patients with CIU who remained symptomatic despite H1 antihistamine therapy.
+Similar to previous studies, patients treated with omalizumab had significantly greater reductions in weekly itch severity score from baseline to week 12 compared to placebo (p ≤ 0.001) (Saini et al 2015). - A meta-analysis of randomized clinical trials evaluating omalizumab for the treatment of CIU was published in 2016.
 The analysis included 7 randomized, placebo-controlled studies with 1312 patients with CIU.
 Patients treated with omalizumab (75 to 600 mg every 4 weeks) had significantly reduced weekly itch and weekly wheal scores compared with the placebo group.
 The effects of omalizumab were dose dependent, with the strongest reduction in weekly itch and weekly wheal scores observed with 300 mg.
 Rates of complete response were significantly higher in the omalizumab group (p < 0.00001) and dose dependent, with the highest rates in the 300 mg group.
-Rates of patients with adverse events were similar in the omalizumab and placebo groups (Zhao et al 2016). - A Phase 4 randomized clinical trial evaluated the effect of omalizumab in 205 patients with antihistamine-resistant CIU/chronic spontaneous urticaria.
-After an initial 24-week period of open-label treatment with omalizumab 300 mg every 4 weeks, patients randomized to continue omalizumab for another 24 weeks of double-blind therapy experienced a significantly lower rate of clinical worsening compared with patients randomized to double-blind placebo (21.0% vs 60.4%; p < 0.0001).
+Rates of patients with adverse events were similar in the omalizumab and placebo groups (Zhao et al 2016).
+Similar results were identified in a 2019 meta-analysis of 6 trials comparing omalizumab with placebo (Rubini et al 2019). - A Phase 4 randomized clinical trial evaluated the effect of omalizumab in 205 patients with antihistamine-resistant CIU/chronic spontaneous urticaria.
+After an initial 24-week period of open-label treatment with omalizumab 300 mg every 4 weeks, patients randomized to continue omalizumab for another 24 weeks of double-blind therapy experienced a significantly lower rate of clinical worsening compared with patients randomized to double-blind placebo (21.0% vs

+60.4%; p < 0.0001).
 No new safety signals were detected over the 48-week omalizumab treatment period (Maurer et al 2018).